 I was also recommended to check out Jiu Lou Min Su 九樓民宿 (9th Floor Guesthouse) in Ye Yin village, a hostel which is also about equivalent in price and apparently has a nice rooftop hangout spot, but it’s not as close to the harbour area.

-Lanyu basically has 2 roads – a ring road (Huan Dao Lu 环岛路 – East 80) that goes around the island, and a cross road (East 81) that cuts across the mountains between Hong Tou Village 紅頭村 and Ye Yin Village 野銀村.
+Lanyu basically has 2 roads – a ring road (Huan Dao Lu 环岛路 – East 80) that goes around the island, and a cross-island road (East 81) that cuts across the mountains between Hong Tou Village 紅頭村 and Ye Yin Village 野銀村.
 Really, it is quite hard to get lost if you stick to the main roads.
 It takes about 3 hours to drive one complete circuit around the ring road without stopping.
 The roads are generally ok, but there are certain sections which are not paved and it is hilly in some areas.

 Look out for goats wandering wild around the island – note that they are probably not wild – if you knock down an islander’s goat, you have to pay NT$8,000 for one goat AND you don’t even have the luxury of eating it.

 What’s also nice are these rest houses that you will find along the roads, little huts that are mostly a raised platform and a roof for some shade, which are nice to rest in especially during blazing hot afternoons.
 You’ll find lots of locals just sitting around enjoying the island life in these rest houses, and it’s also a nice place to chat them up.
 I met a nice old man who happily showed me his fishing lines and horseshoe crab haul.